Strategic Growth Plan

 Target: 10+ reviews across platforms before end of Week 2

-Week 2 Comparison Pages
+Week 2 Comparison Pages + Play 1 Outreach

-Owner: Content + Eric for fact-check
+Owner: Content + Eric (fact-check) | Sales

 Day 8: Publish "Navix vs TriumphPay (HubTran)" — lead with 22% dual-service stat from Triumph's own earnings call, FAQ schema addressing "Does TriumphPay do LTL audit?"